-In 1985 a unique coalition of members of the Schenectady community united to address serious concerns about teenage prostitution in Schenectady.
+In 1985 a unique coalition of members of the Schenectady community united to address serious concerns about teenage exploitation in Schenectady.
 These clergy, merchants, neighborhood activists, police, and other community leaders came to the realization that the true victims were the youth who engaged in this activity.
 These young people had been abused at home and ran to the street where they were exploited by the street life.

 Safe started as a program of the Schenectady Inner City Ministry (SICM).
 Safe “spun off” from SICM, and became its own not-for-profit, tax-exempt corporation in 1996.
 Safe Inc. of Schenectady has two programs: Project Safe and Safe House, both of which serve at risk youth in all of Schenectady County.

 Created in 1985, Project Safe provides comprehensive services on an outpatient basis to female and male individuals who are between 12 and 35 years old and who have engaged insex trafficking, survival sex, or are at risk of sexual exploitation.
 Through intensive direct services (including counseling, life skills training, and securing housing) and referrals to other community service providers, Project Safe seeks to address each client’s needs.
 With the development of new skills, these clients have a positive alternative to not returning to the street life of sexual exploitation and further victimization.